SfGoogleChallenge2018/github-tutorial/README.md

 You are done!

+#### NOTE:

-**Note**: This tutorial may not be as extensive as I'd like it to be.
+This tutorial may not be as extensive as I'd like it to be.
 I might have missed some steps.
 If you've noticed anything, feel free to edit this document, and submit a pull request.
 Also, if you have trouble with these instructions, or need any help, don't hesitate to reach out to me!